dogfrogfog/sanity-next13-starter/README.md

 This is a [Sanity v3](https://www.sanity.io/) x [Next 13.4](https://nextjs.org/) (app router) x [Tailwind CSS](https://tailwindcss.com/) x TypeScript starter

+## Fork and start your next + sanity project for minutes

+## Don't forget to click star if you like it!

 ## Getting Started

 1. Create sanity project